 If you think you are eligible for free school meals it is easy to apply please use the link below if you live in Leicester city.

-https://www.leicester.gov.uk/schools-and-learning/grants-and-allowances/free-school-meals/ this is the link to the Leicester city council website.
+Here is the link to the Leicester City Council website: https://www.leicester.gov.uk/schools-and-learning/grants-and-allowances/free-school-meals/

-https://www.leicestershire.gov.uk/education-and-children/social-care-and-supporting-families/free-school-meals this is the link to the county council website.
+Here is the link to the County Council website: https://www.leicestershire.gov.uk/education-and-children/social-care-and-supporting-families/free-school-meals

 Please be aware that all children in reception, year 1 and year 2 received universal free school meals while school was open but while school is closed only those families who have completed forms at the above links will receive financial support.